 Monitoring your blood pressure at home helps you and your healthcare team understand if your treatment plan is working or if adjustments need to be made.

 Blood pressure numbers are often lower at home than in the clinic.
-The goal for blood pressure at home is less than 120 mmHg (systolic) and less than 80 mmHg (diastolic).
+The goal for blood pressure at home for almost everyone is less than 120 mmHg (systolic) and less than 80 mmHg (diastolic).

 Here are some tips to help you successfully monitor your blood pressure at home.